 A common cause of mold in basements or crawl spaces is excessive weeping of concrete, cinder block, or stone walls.
 Air Care & Restoration treats masonry walls with a sealant designed to resist hydraulic pressure and minimize weeping of ground water into the building.

-When testing shows that mold levels have been reduced to an acceptable level, a Certificate of Completion is issued.
+When testing shows that mold levels have been reduced to an acceptable level, Air Care & Restoration issues a Certificate of Completion.

 If desired, Air Care & Restoration can restore dry wall, trim, flooring and other building materials allowing complete restoration of the indoor space.
 We have the skills and experience to restore walls and flooring to their pre-damaged condition allowing a single contractor to perform removal of contaminated or damaged building materials, cleaning, and treatment of remaining structural materials and restoration or “put back”.
 Having one company perform all of the work gives the client a single responsible party, eliminates managing multiple contractors and overlapping responsibility, and potentially reduces overall cost.